zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 #### Limiting Cases

-Let us take a closer look at the expressions of the expansion coefficients given by Equation 17.156.
+Let us take a closer look at the expressions of the expansion coefficients of the scattered field given by Equation 17.156.

-First, suppose that the spherical particle is very large.
+First, let us consider a very large spherical particle.
 If we ignore the possibility that it represents a cavity, then \\(\vert m \vert > 1\\), which, coupled with \\(\vert x \vert \gg 1\\), leads to \\(\vert m x \vert \gg 1\\).
 This allows us to evaluate the expansion coefficients of the first few orders using the asymptotic expressions given by Equation 18.2:

 $$ \tag{18.13}
 \small